GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 </figure>

 #### Tshering Dorji
-_The University of Edinburgh, Royal Botanic Garden Edinburgh and Royal Botanic Gardens Kew, United Kingdom_
+_The University of Edinburgh and Royal Botanic Garden Edinburgh, United Kingdom_

 I am a PhD researcher looking at grassy ecosystems globally.
 In particular, my research explores how environmental drivers and disturbances shape grassland ecosystems, focusing on the functional traits of grasses in Madagascar and Scotland to understand ecological patterns across tropical and temperate biomes.
 <br>